 Sunday's title game is scheduled to begin at 2:45 p.m., ET.

 Japan won despite falling behind early to Sweden, 1-0.
-But within minutes, they tied the score, and then cruised to victory on two goals in the second half.
-In group play, Sweden beat the United States, 2-1.
+But within minutes, they tied the score, and then Japan cruised to victory by adding two more goals in the second half.
+In group play last week, Sweden beat the United States, 2-1.

 The U.S. women have played Japan twice this year, beating them 2-0 each time.
 But those were warmup games.
 And the Japanese women proved they can compete with any team in the world when they beat World Cup host Germany in the quarterfinals.

 Earlier Wednesday, the Americans locked down their appearance in the final with a game against France that was tense until two late goals put the matter beyond doubt.
 The U.S. team's 3-1 victory came despite taking fewer shots and possessing the ball for less time than their French counterparts.

 "We've achieved part of our goal.
 We're in the final," U.S. striker Abby Wambach said after Wednesday's match.
 "We want to complete it.
 We want to be world champs."

 Wambach admitted that the French team occasionally outplayed the Americans.
 But she said that she never had doubt in her teammates.

 "In the end, we're in the finals, and that's all that matters."